Graphical regular representations of $(2,p)$-generated groups: GRRs of finite simple groups of Lie type

 As $|\Nor_G(\langle x\rangle)|$ is described in Table~\ref{tab15} (see~\cite[Proposition~6.4]{King2017} \footnote{There is a factor $2$ of $|\Nor_G(\langle x\rangle)|$ missing for $G=\POm_n^+(q)$ in~\cite[Table~9]{King2017}, and this is corrected in our Table~2.}), this implies that

 for $v(G)$ in Table~\ref{tab15} corresponding to the same row of Table~$\ref{tab4}$.
 Hence

 and so

 By Lemma~\ref{lem13}, $|K|/|I|$ approaches $1$ as $q^n$ approaches infinity.
 In view of $n\leq\log_2(q^n)$, it is clear from Table~\ref{tab15} that $u(G)v(G)$ approaches $0$ as $q^n$ approaches infinity.
-Thus we conclude from~\eqref{eq6} that $|K\cap L|/|I|$ approaches $1$ as $q^n$ approaches infinity, which means that the probability of $\Gamma_k(G,x,y)$ being a GRR of $G$ approaches $1$ as $q^n$ approaches infinity. \end{proof}
+Thus we conclude from~\eqref{eq6} that $|K\cap L|/|I|$ approaches $1$ as $q^n$ approaches infinity, which means that the probability that $\Gamma_k(G,x,y)$ is a GRR of $G$ approaches $1$ as $q^n$ approaches infinity. \end{proof}

-0.1in \textbf{Acknowledgements.} The author would like to thank Jack Moore for his comments on the Introduction and thank Wenying Zhu for her help during the preparation of this paper.
+0.1in \textbf{Acknowledgements.} The author would like to express his sincere gratitude to the anonymous referees for their careful reading and invaluable suggestions.
+The author also would like to thank Jack Moore for his comments on the Introduction and thank Wenying Zhu for her help during the preparation of this paper.